Is God a Failure? Perfect Society of Angels

 Supposition leads me to conclude that because there was a war in heaven where one-third of the hosts of heaven (angels) were lost, Brad determined that God failed to create a true Heaven, making Him, therefore, a failure.
 Brad did not indicate this to me at any time; however, it seems plausible that he thought of the angelic race as separate and independent from humanity.
 Because a society of perfection was not maintained among this race by the perfect Being, God, and countless numbers of them fell from grace, God failed.

 If the purpose of God was to create a perfect society of angels, then He did fail and should, therefore, cease to be God according to my estimation.
 Based on that logic, how can a perfect being create imperfect things?
 Unless it was not His design o bring about perfection in that way.
-How boring existence would be if God alone in the universe could act?
+How boring existence would be with God alone in the universe?